 If you like learning step by step, Babbel does a solid job.
 The lessons feel structured, focusing on practical conversations rather than random phrases.
 I found it especially useful for grammar.
 Keep in mind that it is seen better for some languages (like Spanish and French) than others.

-Before starting, you choose whether you’re a beginner, intermediate, or advanced learner, and Babbel gives you a short level test.
-Based on the results, it immediately takes you to a lesson.
-Babbel also offers more challenging content for advanced learners looking to refine their skills.
-And the lessons feels more challenging than other apps (something I personally like).
+The lessons feels more challenging than other apps (something I personally like).
 At the end of each lesson, there’s a longer review exercise, and you also get a section to track mistakes and review what you’ve learned.
 Plus, Babbel creates a personalised learning plan for you right after the test.

 Unfortunately, Babbel only lets you access the first lesson for free, so if you want to progress, you’ll need a subscription.
 The Babbel App subscription includes full access to interactive courses, while Babbel Live offers live group or private lessons with certified teachers.
-The live feature is a fantastic way to practise speaking, but it’s quite expensive compared to other apps.
+The live feature is a good way to practise speaking, but it’s quite expensive compared to other apps.

 One of Babbel’s standout features is Babbel Live, which allows you to join real-time lessons with certified tutors.
 Instead of traditional one-on-one tutoring, Babbel Live offers two options: